jmcnally17/metroid-invaders/README.md

 </p>

 <p align="center">
-  <b>Fig.1 -</b> A screenshot of the game window with the Laser Cannon at the bottom of the board just after firing the Laser with the grid of Invaders in their starting positions above
+  <b>Fig.1 -</b> A screenshot of the game window with the Laser Cannon at the bottom of the board, firing the Laser with the grid of Invaders above
 </p>

 ## How To Use